luizbills/wp-plugin-base/README.md

 && rm -rf "../$wp_plugin_base_clone_dir"
 ```

+## Upgrade

+You can update the `core` folder of your plugin running the command `composer run upgrade-core`.

 ## Getting started

 This boilerplace is organized into several files and folders.
 It is essential that you understand each of them.